EmanueleCecchia/formula1/README.md

 long.rmd is the long and more complete report short.rmd is just an easy report to use as presentation of the project

+I use reveal js as package for visualization